 A few important facts about hangovers, followed by some of most popular myths about hangovers… Let’s separate fact from fiction when it comes to hangover cures.

 Ever had to consider a sin cancer treatment plan?
 We have.
-After Jim was diagnosed with melanoma skin cancer, the next step was to decide on a surgeon in order to get those lymph nodes biopsied right away and determine whether the cancer had spread or not.
+After Jim was diagnosed with melanoma skin cancer, the next step was to decide on a surgeon in order to get those lymph nodes biopsied right away and determine whether cancer had spread or not.
 All of this happened rather quickly over the next 2 months.
 Here’s what it was like for Jim (and me) and how things are today.

 Here are some important points about CT scans that everyone needs to know.
 CT scan radiation is a serious issue.
 Here’s when to say NO to a Cat Scan.